6 KPIs Every Gaming Company Should Measure and Track

 3. Lifetime value (LTV)

-In gaming, the LTV is the total monetary value of a single user over the time span of them playing your game.
+In gaming, the LTV is the total monetary value of a single user over the time span of playing your game.
 This is important because it will inform your company of how much it should spend on acquiring a single customer.
 To stay profitable, you should not spend more than the amount you will be earning from a single user.

 This is the most basic way of calculating your LTV.
 Your company can use LTV to optimize each revenue source for profit maximization and estimate the game’s profitability.